31SUFI/furniture_Store_app_UI/README.md

 ## Contributing 🤝

-We welcome contributions to enhance the app.
+I welcome contributions to enhance the app.
 Here’s how you can contribute:

 1. **Fork the repository**
 2. **Create your feature branch**